percona/postgresql-docs/docs/enable-extensions.md

 - Patroni installed on every ``postresql`` node.

 - Distributed Configuration Store (DCS).
 Patroni supports such DCSs as ETCD, zookeeper, Kubernetes though [ETCD](https://etcd.io/) is the most popular one.
-It is available upstream as DEB packages for Debian 10, 11 and Ubuntu 18.04, 20.04, 22.04.

-     For CentOS 8, RPM packages for ETCD is available within Percona Distribution for PostreSQL.
-You can install it using the following command:

-     ```{.bash data-prompt="$"}
-     $ sudo yum install etcd python3-python-etcd
-     ```
+ETCD is included in Percona distribution for PostgreSQL.

 - [HAProxy](http://www.haproxy.org/).